flyteorg/flyte/docs/deployment/configuration/generated/flytepropeller_config.rst

 config.GCPSecretManagerConfig
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-uploaderImage (string)
+sidecarImage (string)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Specifies the uploader docker image to use
+Specifies the sidecar docker image to use

 **Default Value**: